 Welcome back guys.
 I’m Greg Fox, owner of Fox Granite Countertops.
 This week you guys overwhelmingly were asking about backsplashes.
 Very tricky topic.
 I’ll cover the top questions that you all asked.
-Hopefully it’ll help give you backsplash ideas for your home.
+Hopefully, it’ll help give you backsplash ideas for your home.

-First question is, why am I using a backsplash to begin with?
 Very easy.
-Backsplash do two things.
+A backsplash does two things.
 They cover gaps in your walls.
 When we install the granite countertops, the cut’s straight but your walls are not straight.
 So there will be a gap between the end of the countertop in the wall.
 The size of the gap depends on how straight the walls are.
 So the backsplash is there to drop down, hitting in your wall on top of the granite and covers that gap so you don’t see those unsightly gaps.